 We could have an entire different thing on the movie, about Zack Snyder as a director (or, if you read enough movie reviews, as a person), and about how close he followed (or didn’t follow) the source material.
 We could, but we won’t.
 At least not right now.

-We’re taking a look at the new Mafex 1:12 scale Batman from the aforementioned movie, so let’s start with the basics.
+We’re taking a look at the new Mafex Dawn of Justice Batman from the aforementioned movie, so let’s start with the basics.
 The box.

 In all seriousness, he has a set of trigger hands, face punching hands, a set of neutral hands, about 3 sets of bat-a-rang hands (including one that looks like Obi Wan’s force push “peace” sign) and a set of toast grabbing hands.
 At least that’s how I’m going to use them.
 He only has one set of feet, but that’s ok, because every foot on Batman is a crotch kicking foot.
 As is standard with Mafex figures, he comes with his own acrylic figure stand.